Do loyalty programs work in B2B companies?

 B2B loyalty programs deliver several key benefits beyond recurring and net-new revenue.
 They provide valuable data about customer behavior and preferences that can inform product development.

-For example, a software company might discover through its loyalty program data that customers who attend product training sessions in their first month are more likely to renew subscriptions, leading the customer success team to prioritize early education initiatives.
+For example, a software company might discover through its loyalty program data that customers who attend product training sessions in their first month are more likely to renew their subscriptions, leading the customer success team to prioritize early education initiatives.

 How to create a loyalty program